The hidden costs of “DIY buying”

 We’ve seen buyers:

-Miss key defects in a home because they felt rushed
+Miss key defects because they felt rushed

 Overpay at auction just to “win”